Breakdown points of Fermat-Weber problems under gauge distances

+On the other hand, there is a small neighbourhood of every point of $B_\gamma\setminus\{(\pm 1,0)\}$ such that the restriction of $B_\gamma$ to the neighbourhood coincides with a polyhedral set.
+This is due to the fact that $(\pm 1,0)$ are the only non-isolated accumulation points of the vertex set~$V$.
+But $B_\gamma$ is not polyhedral since there are infinitely many exposed points.

+However, $B_\gamma$ is not locally strictly convex at the points $\pm (1,0)$ because each of them is contained in a 1-dimensional exposed face: the segment between $(1,0)$ and $(1/\sqrt{2},-1/\sqrt{2})$ and its reflection about the origin, respectively.
+Nevertheless, the condition from Definition~\ref{def:localStrictConv} would hold for $(1,0)$ if we restrict to points $q$ having $q_2>0$.
+For this reason, we could say that $B_\gamma$ is ``strictly locally convex from the positive side'' at $(1,0)$. \end{example}

 \begin{proposition} Let $\gamma$ be a non-polyhedral gauge on $\RR^2$.
-Then there exist $a,b\in\RR^2$ such that $\EH_\gamma(\{a,b\})$ is unbounded. \end{proposition}
+Then there exist ${a,b\in\RR^2}$ such that $\EH_\gamma(\{a,b\})$ is unbounded. \end{proposition}

-\begin{proof} Since $\gamma$ is non-polyhedral, then $B_\gamma$ has infinitely many exposed points.
-But these are contained in a compact subset, so they have an accumulation point $u$.
-After applying an affine transformation, we can assume that $u=(1,0)$ and $u$ is a limit of exposed points $x$ with $x_2>0$.
+\begin{proof} Since $\gamma$ is non-polyhedral, $B_\gamma$ has infinitely many exposed points.
+These points are contained in a compact set, so they have an accumulation point, $u$.
+The point $u$ belongs to $\partial B_\gamma$ because the boundary is a compact set.